Motorcycle Test Ride Insurance: A Guide

 - Damage or destruction of the motorbike

 It can be added to your existing Motorcycle Motor Trade policy to give you protection.
-You just need to speak to your insurer or broker to find out more.
+Just ask for more information when you arrange your insurance with us.

 Read More: Interview with Motorcycles UK